 Data systems/technology requirements

 The information contained on this page was last updated in October 2019.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the Parents as Teachers National Center on May 6, 2019.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by the Parents as Teachers National Center in May 2019.
 HomVEE reserves the right to edit the profile for clarity and consistency.